nokia/vscode-netconf/README.md

-# NETCONF for Visual Studio Code
+# NETCONF CLIENT for Visual Studio Code

 ## About